Notifications

 Can I update a report after submitting it?
 Citizen Users

 Citizens cannot manually edit a submitted report after it has been filed.
-If a citizen needs to correct information, add details, or provide follow-up material, they should contact Ireport Support or the department they submitted the report to.
+If you need to correct information, add details, or provide follow-up material, contact Ireport Support or the department you submitted the report to.

 Department users can update report information through the Department Portal using the Department User Review and Edit flow.
 This allows authorized personnel to correct, supplement, or update report data while preserving the original citizen submission.